sebastianspicker/phyphox-arduino-classroom-kit/README.md

 Exoplanet transit simulation remains one classroom example for the light sensor, not the repository identity.

+The astronomy subtree is now also maintained as a separate didactic surface with:

+- one canonical `.phyphox` file per astronomy concept
+- English root locale plus German and French translations
+- automatic fallback to English when the phone language is not `en`, `de`, or `fr`

+The astronomy files are not part of the Arduino `phyphox-sense` runtime path unless stated otherwise.
+They use phone sensors, TI SensorTag hardware, or the supported Owon multimeter.

 ## Experiments

+### Core sensor experiments

 - `accelerometer_plot_v1-2.phyphox` (config/mode `1.0`)
 - `gyroscope_plot_v1-2.phyphox` (config/mode `2.0`)